Surmax 100 Premix (Canada)This page contains information on Surmax 100 Premix for veterinary use.

 Keep out of reach of children.

-Elanco, Surmax and the diagonal bar are trademarks owned or licensed by Eli Lilly and Company, its subsidiaries or affiliates.
+Surmax, Elanco and the diagonal bar logo are trademarks of Eli Lilly and Company or affiliates.

 RESEARCH PARK CENTRE, 150 RESEARCH LANE, SUITE 120, GUELPH, ON, N1G 4T2